 BS, MS

-The Accelerated Graduate Degree Program in Criminal Justice and Criminology provides high-achieving students the option of an accelerated course of study.
+The Accelerated Graduate Degree in Criminal Justice and Criminology provides high-achieving students the option of an accelerated course of study.
 Students can earn a bachelor’s and master’s degree in as little as five years.
 Consistent with other accelerated graduate degrees, it includes three years of undergraduate study and two years of graduate study.

 A graduate degree is becoming a necessity for many occupations within the criminal justice system.
-The Accelerated Graduate Degree Program in Criminal Justice and Criminology helps students obtain their bachelor’s and master’s degrees in a more cost-effective and efficient manner.
+The Accelerated Graduate Degree in Criminal Justice and Criminology helps students obtain their bachelor’s and master’s degrees in a more cost-effective and efficient manner.

 High School Graduates